Skip to primary navigation Skip to content Skip to footer

 Arguably Maui’s most famous dive site is Molokini Crater.
 This seamount is all that remains from an eruption that possibly occurred 230,000 years ago.
 The crescent-shaped atoll features a shallow bay and backside wall, reaching depths of 360 feet.
 Novice divers can swim with large schools of fish within the shallow confines of the crater.

 Advanced divers have the opportunity to drift dive along the backside of Molokini.
 Large schools of Yellow Tang, Moorish Idols, Hawaiian Triggerfish, and Bluefin Trevally make their homes on the inside reef.
-Look for Black Tip Reef Sharks, eels, and an octopus along the back wall.
+Look for Reef Sharks, Moray Eels, and octopus along the 200-foot back wall.

-Until the COVID-19 pandemic, Molokini was heavily visited by thousands of people each day.
-This leads to a decline in fish populations and loss of habitats, partly due to human interaction with this delicate environment.
-Try to support small dive operations to lessen the impact.
+Until the COVID-19 pandemic, Molokini was heavily visited every day.
+This led to a decline in fish populations and loss of corals, partly due to human interaction with this delicate ocean environment.
+Try to support small tour operators to lessen the impact.